RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Graphics/LoadAnimation.md

 # LoadAnimation

 ## Description

-Loads an Animation file, and assigns it to the current object type.
+Loads an animation file for the current object type.

+!!! note
+    Loaded animation files are stored per object *type*, not per object *entity*.

 ## Parameters
 - `path`
 The file path to load the sprite sheet from, relative to `Data/Animations/`.

 ## Return Value
 None.

 ## Syntax